Data Management

 Why would you reuse data?

-At the start of your research, look up whether there are datasets that you can reuse.
+At the start of your research, investigate whether there are datasets that you can reuse.
 In doing so …

 • You can avoid spending time and money on new, unnecessary experiments.